exercism/x86-64-assembly/concepts/arrays/introduction.md

     example_length dq $ - example
 ```

-The symbol `$` is an alias for the current location in memory.
-When used just after the array, `$` refers to the memory location immediately after it.
+When used just after `example`, `$` has the address in memory for the end of the array.
-So `$ - example` is the difference between the current address in memory and the address pointed by the label `example`.
+This means that `$ - example` is the difference between that address and the one pointed by the label `example`.
 This is exactly the total size, in bytes, occupied by the array pointed by `example`.

-This means `example_length` is now a 8-byte value (since it is defined with `dq`) with the length, in bytes, of the array pointd by `example`.
+So, by defining `example_length` with this value, we have created a 8-byte variable which stores the length of the array, in bytes.

 ## Section .bss